March 21, 2024

 Climate change refers to long-term shifts in temperatures and weather patterns due to human activity.

-Join us this Earth Day, April 22
+Join us on Earth Day, April 22

-At Kaiser Permanente, our work to protect the environment is part of everything we do, from the way we power our facilities to how we purchase medical supplies and equipment and how we support our communities.
-In 2020, we became the first U.S. health care organization to achieve certified carbon neutral status, and now 100% of our electricity is coming from renewable sources.
+At Kaiser Permanente, our work to protect the environment is part of everything we do, from the way we power our facilities to how we purchase medical supplies and equipment and support our communities.

-But we can’t tackle climate change alone.
 One of the simplest and most important things you can do this Earth Day is learn more about how climate change is impacting health and help raise awareness about the connection.
-Your voice can make a difference.
-Read our climate and health fact sheet to learn more and to help you take these 3 simple steps:

 1. Learn more about how climate change is impacting health.